Download our Constitution here

 39. Section activities shall be available to all members of the Branch but any Committee may maintain a list of members particularly interested in its activities.

-40. Each Section may, if necessary, frame regulations for its own guidance not in conflict with or repugnant to the bylaws of the Branch.
+40. Each Section may, if necessary, frame regulations for its own guidance not in conflict with or repugnant to the constitution of the Branch.

 41. The portion of the expenditure of each Section provided out of the ordinary funds of the Branch shall be subject to prior approval by the Branch Council in the Section’s annual budget.